BoogieHasFun/BoogieHasFun/README.md

 ## contacting me
-the email you can contact me with is support@boogie.dedyn.io <br>
+the email you can contact me with is support@boogie.dedyn.io (sorry about free subdomain, i am poor okay) <br>
-**dont** share personal info with me. i don't want to know you like pineapples on pizza, or how you like feet (no pics for you!). you little weirdo
+keep in mind i don't want to know you like pineapples on pizza, or how you like feet (no pics for you!). you little weirdo

 ## good/underrated people <br>
 [ItsNoot3rch](https://youtube.com/@ItsNoot3rch)